 Within the tax forms will be additional declarations that confirm whether or not the company is adhering to Economic Substance requirements.

 Economic Substance is the extent to which a company or organisation has operational and economic activity in a country.
 For example, if the company has an office, transactions, employees, local expenses and other infrastructure then it is deemed to have substance.

 Following recommendations from the Organisation for Economic Co-operation and Development (OECD) on Base Erosion and Profit Shifting (BEPS), Economic Substance has increased in importance and many jurisdictions have had to take steps to ensure companies adhere to minimum standards.

 If firms fail to show adequate Economic Substance, they may not be granted a license to operate in that jurisdiction, or their license will not be renewed.
 In Labuan, however, substance requirements are not usually linked to the license, but only to the tax payable.

-Those that do not show sufficient economic substance will be taxed at a rate of 24% (as opposed to the Labuan rate which stands at 3%, or no tax for entities with a “non-trading activity”).
+Those that do not show sufficient economic substance will be taxed under LBATA at a rate of 24% (as opposed to the usual Labuan rate which stands at 3%, or a tax exemption for entities with a “non-trading activity”).
 Importantly, though, fund managers and certain other licensed entities that do not show economic substance, while they will be taxed at a higher rate, will not lose their licence, unlike other jurisdictions.

 In Labuan the declaration on whether an entity has complied with the substance requirements or not has now been included in the updated tax returns for Labuan entities.
 There is no separate reporting on substance.